marplemr/oren.github.io/talks/hitch.md

 ![me](http://chicagowebconf.org/images/presenters/oren_golan.png)

-When not collecting Hello Kitty accessories, Oren like to create things and break them apart.
-He hack on Node.js at YP.com and eat Javascript for breakfest.
+When not collecting Hello Kitty accessories, Oren likes to create things and break them apart.
+He hacks on Node.js at YP.com and eats Javascript for breakfast.

 Links
 -----